Journals

 -

-Journal of Enviro and Health (JEHE) is an international, peer-reviewed open-access journal dedicated to the study of the complex interactions between the environment and human health.
-As environmental challenges become increasingly global, JEHE provides a vital forum for researchers, toxicologists, and public health officials to share evidence-based findings that inform policy and improve environmental quality.
+Journal of Sustainable Environmental Health and Pollution (JSEHP) is an international, peer-reviewed open-access journal dedicated to the study of the complex interactions between the environment and human health.
+As environmental challenges become increasingly global, JSEHP provides a vital forum for researchers, toxicologists, and public health officials to share evidence-based findings that inform policy and improve environmental quality.

 Focus and Scope